Tanay-42/Tanay-42/README.md

 ## About Me

-- 💡 Passionate about AI, ML & Full-Stack Development
-- 📖 Currently learning Advanced SQL, JavaScript Frameworks & AI/ML
+- Currently working on data structures and algorithms 🧠,
+- building practical solutions 💡, and learning new things along the way 🚀
-- 🔍 Focused on building meaningful and impactful solutions
+- Focused on making progress and staying curious.
-- ✨ Believe in keeping things simple and effective
 - 📩 Reach out: tanayverma42004@gmail.com

 ---